vytasrgl/ChatScript/README.md

 * Simple rule layout combined with C-style general scripting.
 * Built-in WordNet dictionary for ontology and spell-checking.
 * Extensive extensible ontology of nouns, verbs, adjectives, adverbs.
-* Data as fact triples enables inferencing.
+* Data as fact triples enables inferencing and supports JSON representation.
 * Rules can examine and alter engine and script behavior.
 * Planner capabilities allow a bot to act in real/virtual worlds.
 * Remembers user interactions across conversations.